 Once you know how to make chili powder you'll soon be rustling up your own concoctions in just minutes.
-And the beauty of it, is you get to choose the heat that you prefer.
+And the beauty of it is you get to choose the heat that you prefer.
 Like it mild?
 Use mild peppers.
 Prefer it hotter?
 Hot, fiery chilis are called for.
 For this recipe I used birds eye peppers which are certainly fiery!
 (See the bottom of the page for links to more of my recipes)

 2 tbsp cumin seeds